World War III: A picture

 targeted counter-terrorism missions: Wars.

-terrorism: An excuse to invade / occupy / control Middle Eastern countries.
+terrorism: 1.
+Threats to powerful men or corporations.
+2. An excuse to invade / occupy / control Middle Eastern countries.

 themes and messages: Propaganda